 - ānanda आनन्द - Pleasure, bliss, ecstasy.

 vṛtti derived from vṛt - Contextually means activities, functionings.
 (YS1.6-11)

 nirodhaḥ derived from niruddham: Restrained, controlled, inhibited.
 (YS3.9)

-- ni नि - (a) implying certainty, absoluteness, of an enhancing power.
-It is frequently redundant. (b) Cessation, restraint.
+- ni नि - (a) Implying certainty, absoluteness, of an enhancing power.
+Frequently redundant. (b) Cessation, restraint.